 In the winter of 2015, Pittsburgh Festival Opera commissioned a new opera as part of an ongoing series called "Music That Matters."
 Following in the footsteps of our previous "eco-opera," A New Kind of Fallout with music by Gilda Lyons to a libretto by Tammy Ryan, we seek to facilitate the creation of opera that speaks to the issues of the present.
 This is a part of our effort to keep opera relevant, and create stages where all communities can see their lives, their experiences, their hopes, and their joys reflected onstage.
-With this commission, we are creating a new work on racial conflict in America, seen through the lens of police brutality.
+With this commission, we have created a new work on racial conflict in America, seen through the lens of police brutality.
 The piece is called A Gathering of Sons.

 Another Black man is shot by a white police officer, and we ask what comes next?
 How do we heal?
 How do we protect our children?